walkabilly/promotion_tenure/research.md

 ## <span style="color:#81112c">Research Overview</span>

 My research involves using mobile health technologies including smartphones and wearable devices to understand and increase physical activity.
-This work is particularly focused on understanding how the urban environment influences our physical activity and transportation decisions.
+This work is focused on understanding how the urban environment influences our physical activity and transportation decisions.
+The interdisciplinary nature of my work means that I published in a variety of venues including public health, transportation, and computer science journals.
+I believe my work is innovative in that I collaborate extensively with colleagues for many disciplines and I publish novel work across disciplines.

+I have published 36 peer reviewed academic papers since 2016 and currently have 17 papers submitted and under review.
+I have received funding for two major research projects; the INTErventions, Research, and Action in Cities Team (Co-PI)(Kestens et al., 2019) a $2M CIHR Team Grant and the Canadian Urban Environmental Health Research Consortium (Co-I and team lead)(Brook et al., 2018) a $5M CIHR Consortium.
+Along with that funding I am a Tier 2 Canada Research Chair (CRC) and have funding for the Canada Foundation for Innovation John Edwards Leaders Fund.
+The value of my CRC award is approximately $1M.

+I have published in major journals in my field including the _Journal of Epidemiology and Community Health_, the _International Journal of Behavioral Nutrition and Physical Activity_, and the _British Journal of Sports Medicine_.
+I have also published in top computer science and transportation journals including _ACM Transactions on Spatial Algorithms and Systems_ and _Transportation Research Record_.

 My vision is